garyhlai/cortex-wiki/hello_world_tutorial.md

 ![confirmation](imgs/confirmation.png)

 After a few minutes, your contract should have been successfully deployed and show up under the "Deployed Contracts" section!
 Click on the dropdown menus and you will see all the functions that you can call.
+Click on the clipboard and you will see the address of your contract.
+Make sure you save this address somewhere so that you know where your contract was deployed.

 At this stage, you're pretty much done: you can click GenerateRandomInput to generate a random input and then click DigitRecognitionInfer to determine what digit the randomly generated input is.
 We have walked through the entire workflow of developing on Cortex.

-However, this is boring because we can't even take custom image.
+However, running the program on randomly generated input images is boring.
 So for the sake of completeness (and fun), we will go on to show how to take user input, which involves writing a Python script!

 ---

 ## Taking User Input

-Use this Python script to convert your image into an array of supported size.
+Use this Python script to convert your custom image into an array of supported size.

 Open Terminal, first run

 ```Python
 pip3 install Pillow
 ```

+Start a Python file, and let's name it "convert.py", which will take your custom image as an input and output an array of pixel values with dimensions compatible with our contract above!
+Make sure you put your custom image in the same directory as this script.

 ```Python
 import sys